Thursday, 23 February 2012

 "Have you tried asking someone out?" she questioned, ignoring my comment about the library.

 "Martha, have you ever found yourself searching for something but not knowing what it is you’re searching for, yet knowing if you ever found it, you’d know right away that it’s precisely what you’ve been searching for?"
-I asked in a somewhat hypothetical manner and not really expecting her to give me an answer.
+I asked, but not really expecting she'd give me an answer.

 "Did you finally meet someone?"
-Martha probed, now sounding very interested.
+Martha now sounding vmore interested.

-"No. I've just been having those strange dreams again... about meeting a Chinese girl."
+"No. I've just been having those weird dreams again... about meeting a Chinese girl."
 I revealed.

 “Is that why you've been at the library?” she asked.